Jonah Heim Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.24 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels have the 16th-ranked team ERA among all league pitching staffs (4.22).

-- The Angels are sending Barria (2-2) out to make his fourth start of the season.
-He is 2-2 with a 2.08 ERA and 37 strikeouts through 39 2/3 innings pitched.

-- His last appearance was on Thursday against the Chicago Cubs, when the righty tossed five innings, surrendering two earned runs while allowing three hits.
+- The lefty's last time out was on Friday against the Chicago Cubs, when he threw 5 2/3 innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.